 Decorating above Cupboards in the Kitchen

-1. stoves, hobs and ovens,
+1. stoves, hobs, and ovens,

-2. refrigerators and deep freezes, and
+2. refrigerators and deep freezers, and

 3. sinks, which might incorporate a dishwasher and/or a waste disposal unit.

-So what are your options?
+So, what are your options?

 Painting this area is probably the most obvious choice.
 Choose a color that will match the rest of the room or tone with it.
-Then, if you want to add some sort of decoration, consider stenciling a pretty border pattern just under the ceiling or the cornice, if there is one.
+Then, if you want to add some decoration, consider stenciling a pretty border pattern just under the ceiling or the cornice, if there is one.

-You could also use the tops of wall-hung cupboards to double as a more conventional storage space, as long as what you are storing looks attractive, shining copper or stainless steel pots for example, or perhaps teapots or jugs.
-There is an obvious down-side to this idea, and that is that anything stored out of cupboards will get dusty and possibly grimy within quite a short space of time.
-This means you will need to be reasonably vigilant when it comes to dusting and cleaning.
+You could also use the tops of wall-hung cupboards to double as a more conventional storage space—provided what you store looks attractive, such as shining copper or stainless steel pots, teapots, or jugs.
+However, there is an obvious downside to this: anything stored out of cupboards will accumulate dust and grime fairly quickly.
+This means you’ll need to be diligent about dusting and cleaning.

 Share: